DataDog/malicious-software-packages-dataset/README.md

 This dataset is released under the Apache-2.0 license.
 You're welcome to use it with attribution.

-You can cite it in a paper using:
+You can cite it using:

 ```
 @misc{AITextClassifier,